kelpdotkelp/pygrbl/README.md

 order -> 'none' or 'nearest_neighbour' how to order the points once generated.

 Returns a list of uniformly distributed points with the specified radius.

+### `ChamberCylinder3D(PyGRBLChamber)`

+Specifies a chamber geometry of a cylinder in the XYZ plane, with a cylindrical target.
+The origin is taken at the center of the cylinder, on the top face.

+`ChamberCylinder3D.__init__(self, radius: float, height: float, padding: float,
+target_radius: float, target_height: float)`

+radius -> Radius of the chamber.

+height -> Height of the chamber.

+padding -> Extra distance away from the chamber edges that the target can not enter.

+target_radius -> Radius of the target.

+target_height -> Height of the target.

+For a spherical target, target_radius would be the sphere's radius, target_height would be the sphere's diameter.

+`@property ChamberCylinder3D.true_radius`

+Circle which XY points can actually be in, calculated as:

+self.radius - self.padding - self.target_radius

+`@property ChamberCylinder3D.true_height`

+Boundary in the Z direction for points, calculated as:

+self.height - self.padding - self.target_height/2

+`ChamberCircle2D.is_point_valid(point: Point)`

+See superclass definition.

 ### `Point`